leddoo/kibi/plan/main.md

 - todo:
     - `Ident(Atom, TokenId)`.
+        - symbol types.
-    - use token info for binder name info.
+        - no symbol token info for last part of path. but optional, only for exprs, not for defs.
+        - inductive sources. should be able to get rid of `temp_source`.
     - lsp stuff:
+        - go to definition.
         - completions.
-        - go to definition.
         - document highlights.
+    - clean up backlog & move to separate file.
+    - do.

     - error resilient parsing.
         - parser skips comment tokens (add) & error tokens.
         - unterminated `/-` is error token and does not consume input until eof.